 Great for Onepagers

-Strikingly has its focus on one-page layouts.
+Strikingly has its focus on one-page layouts, making it one of the best website builders for landing pages.
 This can be especially interesting if you want to create a landing page, say for event registrations.
 Their responsive designs are indeed striking (no pun intended) and look great on mobile devices.
 You can either start with their ad-sponsored free plan or upgrade to the Limited ($8), Pro ($16) or VIP plan ($49 per month).
 Limited also includes a 5-product online store, whereas VIP increases this limit to 500 products.

 Strikingly Pros and Cons